-&lt;sup>7A is a $K \times K$ matrix such that $x_w + x_m = A^{-1}z$ .
+7A is a $K \times K$ matrix such that $x_w + x_m = A^{-1}z$.
 This technology allows for different levels of jointness of consumption rather than categorizing goods as either private or public.
 Suppose the two members of the household always watch TV streaming services together.
 Then, the consumption of streaming services in private good equivalents is two times the purchased quantity at the household level.
-Assuming the consumption of streaming services does not depend on consumption of other goods, $z^k = \frac{1}{2}(x_w^k + x_m^k)$ .
+Assuming the consumption of streaming services does not depend on consumption of other goods, $z^k = \frac{1}{2}(x_w^k + x_m^k)$.
 Off-diagonal elements of A may be different from zero if the degree to which a good can be shared depends on the consumption of other goods.

-The collective model allows each individual to have their own utility function and assumes Pareto efficiency within each period.
-The collective model has been tested empirically in Mexico, exploiting exogenous variation from the PROGRESA conditional cash transfer and both Attanasio and Lechene (2014) and Bobonis (2009) fail to reject efficiency of household consumption decisions.
-By the second welfare theorem, any Pareto-efficient allocation can be supported as an equilibrium after transfers within household members.
-The solution to the maximization problem in (1) is equivalent to an economy in which each individual i maximizes her private utility $U^i$ subject to a vector of shadow prices A'p and a shadow income of $\eta_i y$ .
-Let $\eta$ and $(1 - \eta)$ be defined as the resource share of the woman and the man, respectively (Browning, Chiappori, and Lewbel 2013; Dunbar, Lewbel, and Pendakur 2013).
+ically in Mexico, exploiting exogenous variation from the PROGRESA conditional cash transfer and both Attanasio and Lechene (2014) and Bobonis (2009) fail to reject efficiency of household consumption decisions.^{8,9} By the second welfare theorem, any Pareto-efficient allocation can be supported as an equilibrium after transfers within household members.
+The solution to the maximization problem in (1) is equivalent to an economy in which each individual i maximizes her private utility U^i subject to a vector of shadow prices A'p and a shadow income of $\eta_i y$.
+Let η and $(1 - \eta)$ be defined as the resource share of the woman and the man, respectively (Browning, Chiappori, and Lewbel 2013; Dunbar, Lewbel, and Pendakur 2013).
 The resource shares capture the fraction of household expenditure consumed by each household member and they must add up to 1.
-Under standard utility assumptions, a one-to-one relationship exists between the Pareto weights and the resource shares.
-Hence, the resource shares are a proxy for an individual's
+Under standard utility assumptions, a one-to-one relationship exists between the Pareto weights and the resource shares.10 Hence, the resource shares are a proxy for an individual's bargaining power in the intra-household allocation stage.